-The ASECAP General Assembly, that was held on 25 November 2024 in Dublin, unanimously appointed the following personalities for 2025:
+The ASECAP General Assembly, that was held on 16 December 2025 in Rome, unanimously appointed the following personalities for 2026:

 Mr. Konstantinos Koutsoukos is an A.U.Th. graduate Traffic Civil Engineer and a member of the “Egnatia Odos SA” (EOAE) officials since 1997.
 The company’s scope is the design, operation, maintenance and exploitation of the Egnatia Motorway.
 Mr. Koutsoukos occupied various senior management positions and, in 2006, he was appointed as Toll Operation Manager responsible for the operation of the tolling system along the Egnatia Motorway.
 He has a professional experience of more than 25 years, both in Greece and in the USA, and he is specialised in the field of Traffic Engineering Projects.
 His experience includes a six-year period in a USA state body in Texas responsible for the design of Intelligent Transportation Systems (ITS) motorway projects and track-guided modes of transport.